olebole/irafdoc/doc/echelle.ecidentify.rst

   </dd>
   </dl>
   <p>
-  Parameters are shown or set with the following <tt>"colon commands"</tt>, which may be abbreviated.
+  Parameters are shown or set with the following <span style="font-family: monospace;">"colon commands"</span>, which may be abbreviated.
 To show the value of a parameter type the parameter name alone and to set a new value follow the parameter name by the value.
   </p>